Riccardo Silva: Other business interests

-Silva has other business interests in technology, fashion, and arts, including investments in technology company Muzik.
-In December 2017, a gallery at the Bass Museum of Art in Miami Beach was re-named the Riccardo and Tatyana Silva Gallery in recognition of the support they have given to the museum and the arts in general.
+Silva has other business interests in technology, fashion, and arts, including Globe Soccer Awards and in Sports Business.
+In December 2017, a gallery at the Bass Museum of Art in Miami Beach was renamed the Riccardo and Tatyana Silva Gallery in recognition of the support they have given to the museum and the arts in general.Silva is among the founders and investors of Sports Performance Hub, a $280 million multi-sports academy complex which is under construction in Homestead, near Miami.

 Personal life

 Riccardo Silva is married to Tatyana Silva, and they have two sons.